 Dragons are not just for kids!
 We also have a program for workplace well-being called Get into the Green.
 Our clients include King’s College London, This Can Happen, Slaughter & May, 3space, Dragon Cafe in the City.

-Email email@example.com to find out how to bring the Dragon’s to your organization.
+Email email@example.com to find out how to bring the Dragon’s to your organization or school.
 Part of our corporate fee goes to support Dragon’s work in the community.
 Ask us about our “Giving Back” fee structure.